kartojal/gp-assistant/README.md

 # gp-assister
-A bash script for a bit more friendly GpuPlotGenerator by Cryo, that ask you the needed parameters to plotting Burst.
+A bash script by Kartojal, for a bit more friendly GpuPlotGenerator by Cryo, that ask you the needed parameters for plotting Burst.